Anywhere With You

 Her hand froze.
 A zing raced up her spine at that statement, which was ridiculous because he definitely didn’t mean it in the context she took it.
 But hell, she wasn’t going to worry about semantics right now.

-“So, I take you with me to the Caribbean, and that’s it?”
+“I’ll take you with me to Mexico, and that’s it?”

 “That’s as far as I’ve thought this through, yeah,” he said.
-A pause, then, “So, will you do it?”
+A pause, then as if impatient for her response, he asked in a rush, “So, will you do it?”

 She glanced up and watched Misty tip her silver flask up to take a long swig of the liquor inside, then she made a gesture at Teegan, urging her on.